AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/assets-insights.md

 ## Schedule background job {#scheduling-background-job}

-Asset Insights fetches usage data for assets from Adobe Analytics report suites in a periodic manner.
-By default, Asset Insights runs a background job every 24 hours at 2 AM to the fetch data.
+Assets Insights fetches usage data for assets from Adobe Analytics report suites in a periodic manner.
+By default, Assets Insights runs a background job every 24 hours at 2 AM to the fetch data.
 However, you can modify both the frequency and the time by configuring the **[!UICONTROL Adobe CQ DAM Asset Performance Report Sync Job]** service from the web console.

 1. Click the [!DNL Experience Manager] logo, and go to **[!UICONTROL Tools]** > **[!UICONTROL Operations]** > **[!UICONTROL Web Console]**.
 1. Open the **[!UICONTROL Adobe CQ DAM Asset Performance Report Sync Job]** service configuration.